keyboardio/Kaleidoscope/UPGRADING.md

 The [OneShot plugin](doc/plugin/OneShot.md) has much improved stickability control.
 Instead of only being able to control if one-shot layers should be stickable too, or disabling the sticky feature in general, it is now possible to control stickiness on a per-key basis with the new `OneShot.enableStickability()` and `OneShot.disableStickablity()` methods.

-The old method of setting `OneShot.double_tap_sticky` or `OneShot.double_tap_layer_sticky` continue to work, but using them is deprecated, and as such, these will be removed by **2019-01-14**.

 ### Source code and namespace rearrangement

 With the move towards a monorepo-based source, some headers have moved to a new location, and plenty of plugins moved to a new namespace (`kaleidoscope::plugin`).
 This means that the old headers, and some old names are deprecated.
-Unless noted otherwise, the old names still work, but will likely emit a warning, and the compatibility shims will be removed by **2019-01-14**.
+The old names no longer work.

 The following headers and names have changed: